-Mobilizing Lean Manufacturing for Toyota Production System
+Mobilising Lean Manufacturing in the Automotive Industry with the Toyota Production System (TPS)

 This article will explore: